SmartlyDressedGames/Unturned-Docs/data/enum/eassettype.rst

 EAssetType
 ============

-The EAssetType enumerated type is used to determine an asset's type.
+The EAssetType enumerated type is used as a scope for legacy IDs.
+Each legacy ID is unique within an EAssetType (allowing multiple assets to share the same legacy ID when they are different types).
+This is only used in older code or for maintaining backwards compatibility.

 Enumerators
 ```````````